srfdata/unitj/README.md

 With our Add-On to Google Sheets, we make Google Sheets *Journalism-compatible*.

+Features:

+  * Define a master sheet with a data model (column names, types, restrictions, etc.) - *already implemented*
+  * Select a source sheet on your Drive and integrate it into the master sheet - *already implemented*
+  * Warning console that helps you identify problems in your source sheets - *already implemented*
+  * Split, merge, map source columns to master columns - *partially implemented*
+  * **Graphical drag-and-drop** toolbox which makes the above operations easy & fun - *partially implemented, see mockup below*
+  * Enforce column types & semantic consistency - will be implemented
+  * Maintain uniqueness & traceability (IDs, timestamps, authors) - will be implemented
+  * Save a lot of headaches & nervous breakdowns later on - *priceless*

 Let's think of a **typical newsroom / data journalism workflow** where a dataset needs to be compiled from *many different sources*:

 A journalist wants to investigate payments of pharma companies to doctors (cf. "Dollars for Docs").
 The journalist defines a *data model* for these payments.
 Each pharma company actually releases data that somehow fulfill this model, but in **very different structures** (different order of doctors' names, different column names, different address specification, etc. etc.)